jletienne-evolytics/capstone_1/10_bonus.md

 ### So what do we do with this data?

 Excellent question, we can visualize/analyze our data.
-Any tool could work Tableau Public is free for example.
+Any tool could work, Tableau Public is free for example.

 But today let's just use excel.
 Open up the file and save as an Excel, easy enough.